George Biddle: Career

 Prior to his Mexican travels, Biddle had returned to the United States in 1927 and established a printing shop in New York, where he "began to explore the variety and richness of technique and expressionism possible in lithography", a medium which he hoped would "popularize American art by making it better known to the American public".
 He was a member of the Society of American Graphic Artists.

 In the 1930s, Biddle became a champion of social art and strongly advocated government funding for artistic endeavors.
 His correspondence with his former classmate (and recently elected president) Franklin Roosevelt contributed to the establishment of the Federal Art Project, an arm of the Works Progress Administration that produced several hundred thousand pieces of publicly funded art.
 Biddle himself completed a mural titled The Tenement for the Justice Department building in Washington, D.C., and made sketches of the opera Porgy and Bess during its late 1930s tour.
 His works were exhibited at the 1939 New York World's Fair.
 During these years Biddle also wrote several books and taught at the Colorado Springs Fine Arts Center.
 Biddle was hired in 1940, along with eight other prominent American artists, to document dramatic scenes and characters during the production of the film The Long Voyage Home, a cinematic adaptation of Eugene O'Neill's plays.

 He served as president of the National Society of Mural Painters from 1935 to 1936.

 During World War II, Biddle was appointed chairman of the United States Department of War's Art Advisory Committee and served to recruit artists to that body.
 Biddle himself traveled through Algeria, Tunisia, Sicily, and Italy with the 3rd Infantry Division and produced works documenting that unit's activities.
 He wrote a book on his war travels: Artist at War Tunisia-Sicily-Italy, Viking Press, 1944.
 When the Art Advisory Committee was disbanded, he produced combat art for Life magazine.

+Towards the end of World War II, between 1943-1944, Biddle and his wife, Hélène Sardeau, were commissioned to design and paint a mural for the Supreme Court of Mexico.
+The mural, War and Peace, was completed in 1945.
+Coincidentally, Japanese American artist Ruth Asawa who was studying in Mexico in 1945 and was given to opportunity learned how to apply wet plaster for this particular mural.

 In 1950, Biddle was appointed to the U.S. Commission of Fine Arts, serving until 1951 and again from 1953 to 1955.